-The Care and Support in the Home commenced in 2019, for an initial period of four years, with options to extend.
-The current Care and Support in the Home contract end date is 7 April 2024 and there is an optional three-year extension built into the contract, which could take the contract through to 7 April 2027.
+The current contract end date is 14 June 2024 and there is an optional 3-year extension built into the contract, which could take the contract through to 14 June 2027.

 An extension to the current contract is required to allow the external consultants to complete the assessment and for the new service to be procured.
 However, it is anticipated that the exercise carried out by external experts will not be finalised until March 2024.
-This will enable a full procurement process to commence once the extension to the contract has been implemented.
+This will enable a full procurement process to commence once the extensions to the contract has been implemented.

-The proposed contract extension will be put in place for a maximum of three years.
+The proposed extension will be put in place for a maximum of up to three years.
 However, a robust reprocurement exercise is to be completed as quickly as possible and break clauses will be written into the contract extension to allow the council to terminate the contract when appropriate and to fit in with the mobilisation of a new contract.